Waccamaw: Population

+State-recognized tribes

 In 1910, the Waccamaw Siouan Indians, one of eight state-recognized groups in North Carolina, organized a council to oversee community issues.
 A school funded by Columbus County to serve Waccamaw children opened in 1934.
 At the time, public education was still racially segregated in the state.
 Before this, the Waccamaw had been required to send their children to schools for African Americans.

 North Carolina recognized the Waccamaw Siouan Tribe of North Carolina in 1971.
 The community is centered in Bladen and Columbus counties, North Carolina.
 They have unsuccessfully tried to gain federal recognition.
 They hold membership on the NC Commission of Indian Affairs as per NCGS 143B-407, and incorporated as a 501(c)(3) organization in 1977.
 Lumbee Legal Services, Inc., represents the Waccamaw Siouan Tribe in its administrative process for seeking federal recognition.

-In 2005 South Carolina recognized the Waccamaw Indian People, a 501(c)(3) nonprofit organization whose office is in Aynor, South Carolina.
+In 2005 South Carolina recognized the Waccamaw Indian People, a 501(c)(3) nonprofit organization in Conway, South Carolina. with an office in Aynor, South Carolina.

 Both organizations claim to descend from the historic Waccamaw people.